Fall 2017 Externships Application Schedule

 Federal Court Clerk Externship: Southern District of New York

-Paul Radvany, Adjunct Associate Professor, and Tiffany Moller, Lecturer-in-Law (1 ungraded academic and 3 ungraded clinical credits)
+Paul Radvany, Adjunct Associate Professor (1 ungraded academic and 3 ungraded clinical credits)

 The Federal Court Clerk Externship provides an in-depth examination of the functioning of the federal trial courts.
 Students will have the opportunity to work with a federal judge, draft judicial opinions, and observe trials, oral arguments and hearings.
 Students will also have the opportunity to observe both criminal and civil lawyers in court and to analyze their written advocacy.
 Students will participate in seven classes to discuss topics such as: an examination of how the federal criminal justice system functions; how the federal civil system functions; writing judicial opinions; judicial ethics and effective courtroom lawyering.
 There will also be guest speakers consisting of judges and criminal and civil practitioners.

 Federal Court Clerk Externship: Eastern District of New York

 The Honorable Nicholas G. Garaufis, Adjunct Professor, and Nicole Argentieri, Lecturer-in-Law (2 ungraded academic and 2 ungraded clinical credits)